Under Lock and Key: A Proof System for a Multimodal Logic: Formulas and Judgements

 \section{Formulas and Judgements}

 Having sketched how mode theories can be used to encode the modal structure of a modal logic, we now turn to defining the formulas of our logic as well as its proof system.

 Owing to the roots of our work in Martin-L\"{o}f type theory, almost all our definitions will be given using Martin-L\"{o}f's methodology of \emph{judgements} \parencite{martin-lof_1996}.
 This amounts to a universal use of positive statements which are inductively justified by evidence.
 The canonical examples of this methodology are the proof systems of natural deduction and sequent calculus: each sequent is a judgement, and the evidence that a judgement holds is a proof tree with that conclusion.
-This methodology is very common in the parts of Computer Science that are influenced by type theory; see e.g. \textcite{harper_2016}.
+This methodology is very common in the parts of Computer Science that are influenced by type theory; see e.g. the book of Robert Harper on the foundations of programming languages \parencite{harper_2016}.
 It has also been particularly influential in treatments of the Curry-Howard correspondence for modal logic; see e.g. \textcite{pfenning_2001}.